dsgrid/dsgrid/docs/source/data_format.rst

 Distrbuted Data Format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A dsgrid project is a distributed data format, meaning that it is made up of one or more independently registered datasets.
-For example, a
-dsgrid dataset may be made up of many sector model datasets that are
-compiled [insert better description here] together to represent a
-holistic dataset on energy demand across multiple sectors.
-We call these
-input datasets and they are registered to dsgrid by sector modelers
-(also called dsgrid data contributors).
-Each input dataset has its own
-set of dimension definitions and its own parquet file paths (hence the
-“distributed data format”).
-When you query dsgrid for a published
-dataset, you are really querying many datasets distributed across the
-`dsgrid registry <LINK-TO-PATH-HERE>`__.
+For example, a dsgrid dataset may be made up of many sector model datasets that are compiled together to represent a holistic dataset on energy demand across multiple sectors.
+We call these input datasets and they are registered to dsgrid by sector modelers (also called dsgrid data contributors).
+Each input dataset has its own set of dimension definitions and its own parquet file paths (hence the “distributed data format”).
+When you query dsgrid for a published dataset, you are really querying many datasets registered with a dsgrid project, e.g.,
+``dsgrid registry project dsgrid_standard_scenarios_2021``.

 Dataset Registration
 ~~~~~~~~~~~~~~~~~~~~